germaintobar1-boop/Classical-Process-Matrix-Search-Code/README.md

 I.e.  a + b*x_1 + c*x_2 + d*x_3 + e *f_4 + g*x_1*x_2 + ....

 The addition used is binary addition.

+This search program is what was used in Germain Tobar and Fabio Costa 2020 Class.
+Quantum Grav.
+37 205011, and remains correct as it checks the fixed point condition, rather than the characterisation theorem which was later shown to have a conter example in Dourdent et al arXiv:2512.23599.